Cerberus shows interest in troubled Alitalia - FT

-(Reuters) - U.S. private equity group Cerberus Capital Management has approached Alitalia [CAITLA.UL] with an offer that would allow the carrier to remain independent, the Financial Times reported on Wednesday, citing sources.
+Oct 25 (Reuters) - U.S. private equity group Cerberus Capital Management has approached Alitalia with an offer that would allow the carrier to remain independent, the Financial Times reported, citing sources.

 Cerberus told Alitalia that it was still interested in buying the airline if it could be comprehensively restructured, the FT said, citing sources. on.ft.com/2yOxFpw